 Yet conducting regular on-site demonstrations is no small task.
 Refining and processing environments are often not conducive to physical tours — and some production and extraction locations may not actually be accessible at all.
-And even when locations may be accessible, on-site demonstrations are often unadvisable for reasons of safety, security, and production efficiency.
+And even when locations may be accessible, on-site demonstrations are often inadvisable for reasons of safety, security, and production efficiency.

 Video offers an alternative means for energy companies to show how their processes actually work.
 Video technology makes it easy to record and share processes in action, even those that take place on remote drilling platforms or offshore wind farms.
 Such recordings make it easy to capture regulatory or safety protocols in action, document processes and identify issues for continuous improvement, or simply monitor ongoing activities in these important investments.

-The modern energy industry relies on a bevvy of PhDs tapping a career’s worth of experience to squeeze out every last spark from existing resources.
+The modern energy industry relies on a bevy of PhDs tapping a career’s worth of experience to squeeze out every last spark from existing resources.
 It’s a lifetime’s work of driving down production costs, identifying new resource opportunities, and managing markets to ensure intelligent capacity and distribution.